Using this Guide

-This guide is available to assist Stony Brook University students, faculty, and staff answer copyright and related rights issues.
+This guide is available to assist Stony Brook University students, faculty, and staff in understanding copyright, the Creative Commons and related rights issues.
 All members of the Stony Brook University community must be aware of and adhere to the provisions of the United States Copyright Law.
 We have an obligation to honor and abide by copyright rules when we use protected works in support of the academic mission.
 This guide does not supply legal advice nor is it intended to replace the advice of legal counsel.

 Need copyright friendly resources?
 We've got a guide for those!
 Whether you need photos, music, or video, the sources here will lead you to work that is appropriate for scholarly or creative use.